hussaino03/QuestLog/README.md

 - `GET /api/auth/<integrations>` : integrations OAuth import

 ## 💾 Data Persistence
-- **Authenticated Users**:
 - All data synced with MongoDB
 - Available across devices
-  - Progress tracked on leaderboard
+- Progress tracked on the leaderboard

 ## 💳 Support
 If you find QuestLog helpful and would like to support its development: